 fallen in the Jerusalem area during the current season

 (August 1 to date).
-It is still raining, too.
-This represents 110% of the average
+This represents 115% of the average

 the entire season in the Jerusalem area which is 537 mm.

-In most of the country the rainfall ahead of average
+In most of the country the rainfall is well ahead of average

 rainfall for the period.
 The main rain months are December, January and February, so we are about half way through the season.
 In some places they have already surpassed the annual rainfall for the entire season.

 The current level of the Kinneret, updated as of February 6, is -209.96 meters below

-sea level, which now just over 2 meters below the full red line of -208.8 meters.
+sea level, which now just over a meter below the full red line of -208.8 meters.
 Hashem has been good to us in this area this year so far.

-It rose a very nice 43 cm. over the past week.
-It might fill up this year, be"H. Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination.
+It rose 20.5 cm. over the past week.
+It seems likely it will fill up this year, be"H. Relatively little water is taken out as the bulk of Israel's drinking water comes from desalination.
 Keep davening.